pauleveritt/pycharm_companion/docs/tutorials/react_typescript/jsx_es6/index.rst

 .. tutorialstep::
     published: 2018-02-26 12:00
     duration: 3m24s
     excerpt: Using React and TypeScript means good JSX and ES6 support in the IDE.
-This section shows some useful features.
+This section shows some useful features from both.
     is_pro: True
     references:
         author: